-Focus on What You Do Best or How to Develop Your Core Skills
+Focus on What You Do Best

 The world of social business is as competitive as any other field, with newcomers and competitors entering previously unexplored markets at an unprecedented rate.
 Businesses have realized that in order to become global leaders they need to focus on underserved geographies and demographics, as well as increase their transparency and focus on the triple bottom line: people, planet and profit.
 So with all the new players entering the market, what can you do to ensure you remain ahead of the game, not just in terms of profits, but also in reaching out to the people you are trying to help in the most efficient way possible?